 Here’s an important real-life application for you:

 Most people are not interested in your deeper qualities if you don’t reach at least a minimum threshold of external qualities.

 External qualities are then what will get your foot in the door.

 External qualities can help you get your foot in the door.

 The better your external qualities, the more of a chance you will have to also showcase your deeper ones.

-Also, just by being with a homeless person, you also lose social status, so that homeless, sadly, is a value taker just by being homeless.
+Just by associating with a homeless person, you can lose status.
+So the homeless, sadly, is a value taker just by being homeless.

 Who would you rather engage with, be for a date, a friendship, a chat, or even a business deal?
 Easy choice.
 The woman on the left takes care of herself and has high external value.
 And that “colors” everything about her, including her deeper character-based traits

 The “appearing VS being” dichotomy is bogus.